Kitaru

 • Flow functions should compose checkpoints.
 The flow body is the orchestration layer — heavy work belongs in checkpoints.

-• Use .run() to invoke flows.
+• Use .run() to start flows directly from source.
 Direct calls (my_agent(...)) are not supported and raise KitaruUsageError.
-Use my_agent.run(...) to start an execution.
+Use my_agent.run(...) for source-backed executions, or .invoke(...) for deployment-backed executions.

 • Retries must be non-negative.
 Passing a negative retries value raises a KitaruUsageError.